 LONELY PINES CONCERTS

-The 2013 Lonely Pines Concert Series continues this year with two shows with one fantastic band in March.
-Grasstowne is coming to Minnesota and will give concerts in Maple Lake on Friday March 22nd and in Stillwater on Sunday March 24th.
-In between those two shows they will be spending their Saturday March 23rd at MBOTMA's Cabin Fever Festival in Duluth.
+The 2014 Lonely Pines Concert Series continues in March with two shows with a wonderful singer and guitar flatpicket Rebecca Frazier and her band Hit & Run.
+They will be coming to Minnesota and will give concerts in Maple Lake on Friday March 21st and in Stillwater on Sunday March 23rd.
+In between those two shows they will be spending their Saturday March 22nd at MBOTMA's Cabin Fever Festival in Duluth.

 Maple Lake MN

 Bethlehem United Church (400 Cty Rd 37)

 Stillwater Eagles Club (13523 60th St N)